ZacharAdn/Android-Offline-Location-App/README.txt

 Android app uses Google maps API.
-Allowes the user get his location, even if its no internet connection, By QR code's that glued around and decoded to location latitude and longitude throw Firebase, and BLE scaner that return the location of the closest BLE stations. the both can added by ADMIN.
+Allowes the user get his location, even if its no internet connection, By QR code's that glued around and decoded to location latitude and longitude through Firebase, and BLE scaner that return the location of the closest BLE stations. the both can added by ADMIN.

 Google maps API - https://developers.google.com/maps/documentation/android-api/